wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 ![Figure 1: a 90 degrees counterclockwise rotation.](/images/geometry/rotation.png?)

 Let's take a point P defined in a three-dimensional coordinate system with coordinates (1, 0, 0).
 Let's ignore the z-axis for a while and assume that the point lies in the xy plane.
 What we want is to transform the point from \(P\) to \(P_T\) by the mean of a rotation (we could do this with a translation, but using a rotation will make our demonstration easier). \(P_T\) coordinates are (0, 1, 0).
 Figure 1 shows this can be done by rotating the point around the z-axis by 90 degrees **counterclockwise**.
 Let's assume that we have a matrix \(R\).
 When \(P\) is multiplied by \(R\) it transforms \(P\) to \(P_T\).
-Considering what we know about matrix multiplication, let's see how we can re-write a point-matrix multiplication and isolate the computation of each of the transformed point coordinates:
+Considering what we know about matrix multiplication, let's see how we can re-write a point-matrix multiplication and isolate the calculation of each of the transformed point coordinates:

 $$
 \begin{array}{l}